TimothyHelton/chrysalis/README.md

     `git clone git@github.com:tensorflow/models.git /opt`

 1. Create a soft link to the TensorFlow models directory in the project directory.

     `ln -s /opt/models`

 1. Set the research and object detection directories as `Sources Root`.

+### pytest
+Make sure to exclude the models directory from the test runner by adding the ignore argument.
+The following is the full pytest command.

+`py.test -vvv -r all --basetemp=pytest --ff --doctest-modules --ignore=models`